gowthamk/gowthamk.github.io/_posts/2025-10-20-Convergence-vs-Consensus.md

-But not quite: when `W(150)` was originally marked `Committed` on $$R_3$$, the funds could have been transferred out the banking system, which now need to be recovered through some extraneous process, perhaps by mailing the user and requesting them to return the funds **\footnote{xxx}**.
+But not quite: when `W(150)` was originally marked `Committed` on $$R_3$$, the funds could have been transferred out the banking system, which now need to be recovered through some extraneous process, perhaps by mailing the user and requesting them to return the funds.
 Thus, even if the replicas eventually reach an agreement, it is possible that they make incorrect decisions during the transient disagreement phase that may not be reversible.
 Avoiding such situations requires us to go beyond eventual agreement and guarantee there is never a disagreement in the first place.
 In the current example, this means that replicas should never disagree on the status of the `W(150)` transaction, i.e., the prefix of the execution to the left of the dotted line shown above should be impossible.
 Enforcing this requires a coordination protocol to orchestrate consensus across replicas, which is what protocols such as Two-Phase Commit, Paxos, and Raft do.

 ## What exactly is lack of disagreement?